 Lawrence, KS is an excellent place to live.
 It is an affordable and progressive city with a lively arts and music scene, excellent schools, high quality restaurants, economical living, and a diverse cultural mix.
 It is also only an hour drive from downtown Kansas City.

 40% – Teaching/Advising

-Teach two classes per academic year in physics or astronomy at the graduate or undergraduate levels.
+Teach two classes per academic year in physics at the graduate or undergraduate levels.

 Participate in the advising of undergraduate and graduate students.